Preview the full report experience

 Tendencies: Prefers structure, sequencing, and predictable execution paths.

-Pros: Risk control, dependable delivery, strong operational discipline.
+Strengths: Risk control, dependable delivery, strong operational discipline.

-Cons: Can move slowly under ambiguity or resist needed pivots.
+Growth edge: Can move slowly under ambiguity or resist needed pivots.

 Adaptor